EnterpriseDB/tpa/docs/src/postgresql.conf.md

 the server to activate the changes.
 This is why it's always preferable to use variables directly whenever possible.

+## shared_buffers

+By default, `shared_buffers` is set to 25% of the available RAM in megabytes;
+to use a different proportion of memory, set `shared_buffers_ratio: 0.35`, for example.
+You can also supply an exact value directly, e.g., `shared_buffers: "2GB"`.

+## effective_cache_size

+By default, `effective_cache_size` is set to 50% of the available RAM.
+To use a different proportion of memory, set `effective_cache_size_ratio: 0.35`.
+You can also supply an exact value directly, e.g., `effective_cache_size: "8GB"`.

 ## shared_preload_libraries

 TPAexec maintains an internal list of extensions that require entries in